LaybaAkram/Personal-Portfolio-/README.md

 ## About This Project

-This portfolio is a static, multi-page website designed to introduce me as a developer and student — currently pursuing a Bachelor's in AI.
+This portfolio is a static, multi-page website designed to introduce me as a developer and student, currently pursuing a Bachelor's in AI.
 It's built as a pure HTML project, with lightweight inline styling and no external frameworks, stylesheets, or JavaScript.

-The goal of this project was to practice structuring a real multi-page site with consistent navigation and clean, semantic markup — a solid HTML foundation before layering in CSS and JavaScript later.
+The goal of this project was to practice structuring a real multi-page site with consistent navigation and clean, semantic markup, a solid HTML foundation before layering in CSS and JavaScript later.

 ---